ibm-cloud-docs/sell/pc-support.md

 If you have questions about onboarding your product to Partner Center, you can contact an expert through the My products page.
 Leave them a message and they will contact you after they look at your issue.

-Contact an onboarding specialist if you have questions about the following topics:
+Contact a Partner Center expert if you have questions about the following topics:

 * general questions about the onboarding process
 * pricing models, for example, tiering model, monthly or yearly subscription, cancellation of subscription, or refund